Parameters, Conditions, & Filters#

 make_example(interval)

-empty selection contains none of the points:
+an empty selection contains no points:

 interval_x = alt.selection_interval(encodings=['x'], empty=False)